 You can do the same with gratitude.

 According to U.C.
 Davis Psychologist Robert Emmons, the author of Thanks!
-How the New Science of Gratitude Can Make You Happier, becoming aware of “things to be grateful for” is a habit you can develop by writing down “Five things you are grateful for” every day.
+How the New Science of Gratitude Can Make You Happier, becoming aware of “things to be grateful for” is a habit you can develop by writing down “Five things you are grateful for” daily.

-According to Emmons, you’ll quickly develop a “gratitude mindset” muscle within several weeks of doing this.
+Emmons says you’ll quickly develop a “gratitude mindset” muscle within several weeks.
 And, like a muscle, the more you work at it, the stronger it will become.
-In short order, you can start to see things to be grateful for everywhere.
+In short, you can start seeing things to be grateful for everywhere.
 You may start noticing your own “water towers” that, once recognized, you’ll never miss again.

 Nothing to Buy

-Emmons found that people who do this gratitude awareness development report being significantly happier in their lives after just three weeks.
-Like positive psychology pioneers Martin Seligman and Ed Diener, nearly all the major happiness researchers include gratitude as a primary building block to living a happy life.
+Emmons found that people who do this gratitude awareness development report being significantly happier after just three weeks.
+Like optimistic psychology pioneers Martin Seligman and Ed Diener, nearly all the prominent happiness researchers include gratitude as a primary building block to living a happy life.

 What is also interesting about Emmon’s study is the only thing required to bring this happiness into your life is a slight change in perception.
-You don’t need to run out and get a new job, find a new partner, or buy a bunch of stuff.
-Instead, you need a slight recalibration of how you view your current world.
+You don’t need to run out and get a new job, find a new partner, or buy some stuff.
+Instead, it would be best if you had a slight recalibration of how you view your current world.

 Start This Thanksgiving!

-In a couple of weeks, you can have a list of hundreds of gratitude opportunities.
+In a couple of weeks, you can list hundreds of gratitude opportunities.
 Once you start noticing them, amazingly, you’ll find yourself happier.

 And happy people are more comfortable to be around.
 They are more productive.
 They have better, longer-lasting relationships.
 Yay science!